 The bankruptcy procedure starts by filing a petition with the Commercial Court (also referred to as the Mercantile Court) belonging to the company’s registered address.
 The petition is filed in writing and it is accompanied by other relevant documents.
 The company must observe the two month time-frame for filing for insolvency but there is no time limit for creditors or shareholders who want to file this petition, provided that there are reasonable motives to file such a claim against the company.

-Our lawyers can also help you if you are a Spanish business owner that acted as the creditor for a company and need to secure any unpaid or outstanding debts.
+Our lawyers can also help you if you are a Spanish business owner who acted as the creditor for a company and need to secure any unpaid or outstanding debts.

 Contact our law firm in Spain if you need any more information regarding foreclosure and the laws for insolvency and bankruptcy in Spain.